teamz-comp523/vcp/client_oriented_overview.md

 **What are the major pieces of your overall system?
 Include your architecture diagram (or perhaps a simplified version of it) and describe it in a way the client can understand.**

-Our application is containerized using Docker in a public GitHub repository at https://github.com/teamz-comp523/vcp_project.
+Our application is containerized using Docker in a GitHub repository at https://github.com/teamz-comp523/vcp_project.
 We’ve implemented most of our functions — user authentication, project, takes, captures, and scene view.
-We implemented the back end using Django and front end using React.
-We have PostgreSQL as our database.
+We implemented the backend using Django and frontend using React.
+We use PostgreSQL as our database.

 ![Architecture Diagram](https://teamz-comp523.github.io/vcp/diagram.jpg)